LunaPerezT/brain-tumor-detection/README.md

 - The pipeline is supported by data preprocessing, augmentation, and evaluation metrics to ensure robustness and reliability.
 - Deployment via a **Flask backend + Streamlit frontend** transforms the pipeline into a user-friendly diagnostic tool accessible for clinicians and researchers.

+## 📊 Results & Impact

+Thanks to the two-stage approach:

+- Classification allows efficient filtering of healthy images, saving computational resources.
+- Segmentation produces precise masks that highlight tumor regions — potentially useful for diagnosis, follow-up, or radiomic studies.
+- The tool is designed to accelerate analysis, reduce human error, and support early detection — which is critical for patient prognosis in low-grade gliomas.

 ## 📁 Repository Structure

 ├─ [**`data/`**](./data)               Raw and processed MRI routes and mask results